malerinc/slapstack/README.md

 	```
    python storage_strategy_comparison.py
    ```
+Note that there are two order input streams available within the `WEPAStacks` use-case data contained within the environment project, namely `Orders_v5.json` and `Orders_v6.json`.
+The latter contains a more balanced distribution of input orders to I-points.
+The results published in [[2]](#pfrommer2022), however, were obtained using the former.

 ## Citing the Project
 If you use `SLAPStack` or `WEPAStacks` in your research, you can cite this repository as follows: